According to WADA

 The International Skyrunning Federation is committed to fight doping in our sport and adheres to the WADA anti-doping code in collaboration with our partner UIAA (International Climbing and Mountaineering Federation).

 The founder members of skyrunning have carried out tests since the first Skyrunning World Championships held in 1998, Cervinia, Italy (through the previous Federation for Sport at Altitude).
-WADA tests have been carried out in the biennial Skyrunning World Championships since 2014, the annual Youth Skyrunning World Championships since 2016 and other World Championships, European Championships and the Skyrunner® World Series SkyMasters.
+WADA tests have been carried out in the biennial Skyrunning World Championships since 2014, the annual Youth Skyrunning World Championships since 2016 and other World Championships, European Championships and the Skyrunner® World Series SkyMasters in 2023.
 Since the ISF foundation in 2008, anti-doping rules are outlined in the Rules (Art.
 5.19 and 7.14).

 For further information, see below: